letsencrypt/website/content/en/privacy.md

 ## What rights do European Economic Area relying parties, subscribers, and visitors have under GDPR, and how can I exercise them?

 We process personal data as described in this policy.
-We rely on your consent to send emails.
-When we collect IP addresses, we process that data based on contractual necessity of being able to demonstrate that the service performs as expected.
+The purpose and lawful basis for information processing is as follows:

+**Purpose:** Providing Certificate Status (OCSP) Information<br>
+**Lawful Basis:** Legitimate Interests<br>
+**Additional Information:** We collect and process information from Relying Parties in order to reliably provide certificate status information.

+**Purpose:** Providing Certificate Issuance and Management Services<br>
+**Lawful Basis:** Contract, Legitimate Interests<br>
+**Additional Information:** We collect and process information from Subscribers in order to provide reliable and secure certificate issuance and management services, and to demonstrate to the public that our services perform as expected.

+**Purpose:** Providing Information to Visitors<br>
+**Lawful Basis:** Consent, Legitimate Interests<br>
+**Additional Information:** We collect and process information from Visitors in order to provide information via the Web and email in a reliable and efficient manner.

+**Purpose:** Processing Donations and Sponsorship Inquiries<br>
+**Lawful Basis:** Legitimate Interests<br>
+**Additional Information:** We collect and process information in order to process and support donations.

 Please note that we may be unable to delete information, including IP addresses, as this information is necessary for others to rely on in determining the trustworthiness of our certificates.
 In some cases, we may process personal data pursuant to legal obligation or to protect your vital interests or those of another person.

-Please note that your personal data may be collected from or transferred to jurisdictions where we and our service providers store or process data, including the United States.
+Your personal data may be collected from or transferred to jurisdictions where we and our service providers store or process data, including the United States.
 These jurisdictions may not provide the same level of data protection as your jurisdiction, including the EEA.
 We have taken steps to ensure that our service providers provide an adequate level of protection for the personal data of EEA residents, including by entering into data processing agreements using the European Commission-approved Standard Contractual Clauses, or by using other safeguards approved by the European Commission.
 You have a right to obtain details of the mechanism under which your personal information is transferring outside the EU by emailing us at the contact information below.

-Individuals located in the European Economic Area (EEA) have certain rights in respect to their personal information, including the right to access, correct, or delete personal data we process through your use of the site.
-If you're a relying party, subscriber, or visitor based in the EEA, you can:
+Individuals located in the European Economic Area (EEA) have certain rights in respect to their personal information, including the right to access, correct, or delete personal data we process through your use of our sites and services.
+If you're an individual who is a relying party, subscriber, or visitor based in the EEA, you can:

 * Request a personal data report by emailing us at security@letsencrypt.org.
 This report will include the personal data we have about you, provided to you in a structured, commonly used, and portable format.
 Please note that we may request additional information from you to verify your identity before we disclose any information.
 * Request that your information be corrected or deleted by contacting us at security@letsencrypt.org.